Go to Reviews.org US Edition

 Why a Galaxy Watch Active is still great for iPhone users

-You might think it’s odd, or even outright disloyal, for an Apple fan to even consider getting a Samsung Galaxy Watch Active.
+In the market for a smartwatch?
+Well, you might think it’s odd, or even outright disloyal, for an Apple fan to even consider getting a Samsung Galaxy Watch Active (or the more recent Galaxy Watch Active 2).
 If your gut instinct is telling you to scream no loudly at such a betrayal, give me a chance to change your mind.

 I’m an iPhone and MacBook user, and I chose the Galaxy Watch Active (no, I’m not mad).

-Here are 6 reasons why you should consider it too:
+Here are six reasons why you should consider it too.

 1. Round, not square, watch face